Food & Food Contact Materials

 Structure/function claims may describe the role of a nutrient or dietary ingredient intended to affect the normal structure or function of the human body, for example, “calcium builds strong bones.”
 In addition, they may characterize the means by which a nutrient or dietary ingredient acts to maintain such structure or function, for example, “fiber maintains bowel regularity,” or “antioxidants maintain cell integrity.”
 Structure/function claims may not explicitly or implicitly link the claimed effect of the nutrient or dietary ingredient to a disease or state of health leading to a disease.

-Structure/function claims can be used in conventional foods and dietary supplements, and are not pre-approved by FDA.
-However, the manufacturer must submit a notification with the text of the claim to FDA no later than 30 days after marketing the dietary supplement with the claim, and it must state in a “disclaimer” that: “This (These) statement (s) has (have) not been evaluated by the Food and Drug Administration.
+Structure/function claims can be used in conventional foods and dietary supplements, and are not pre-approved by the FDA.
+However, the manufacturer must submit a notification with the text of the claim to the FDA no later than 30 days after marketing the dietary supplement with the claim, and it must state in a “disclaimer” that: “This (These) statement(s) has (have) not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”
-FDA does not require conventional food manufacturers to notify FDA about their structure/function claims, and disclaimers are not required for claims on conventional foods.
+The FDA does not require conventional food manufacturers to notify the FDA about their structure/function claims, and disclaimers are not required for claims on conventional foods.

-It is crucial to understand the relevant food laws to successfully export food to the U.S. and ensure compliance with regulations.
+It is crucial to understand the relevant food laws to successfully export food to the US and ensure compliance with regulations.
 Click here to learn more about our US Food Label/Advertisement Information Review service.

 If you need any assistance or have any questions, please get in touch with us via service@cirs-group.com.